 As companies try to navigate through quick technological advancements and changing labor markets, efficient workforce planning has become more important than ever.
 While 70% of employers plan to hire people with new skill sets, 85% concentrate on upskilling initiatives to address skill gaps.

 Despite this, merely 33% of businesses successfully use data for capacity and workforce planning, pinpointing a substantial scope for improvement.
 Creating a structured workforce planning framework allows companies to address the lack of talent, improve productivity, and align talent with objectives.
-In this article, let's find six essential steps to create a workforce planning framework.

-Importance of Workforce Planning
+Benefits of a Workforce Planning Framework

 Discover the advantages of workforce planning, from enhanced talent acquisition to cost savings.
 Learn how aligning talent with strategy fuels business success.